marimatulle/angular-pokedex/README.md

 ## Introduction

-Welcome to a canon event, MY POKEDEX!
+Welcome to the canon event, MY POKEDEX!

 This project is a web-based Pokedex built using the Angular framework.
 It allows users to explore various Pokémon species.